lunaria79/Jackalupes-Corner/02 Games/Succubuns/Bastet.md

 ### Notes
 - very social awkward, and gets taken advantage of easily
 - absolutely a wreck around women she has crushes on
-- she trips on her ears all the timea
+- she trips on her ears all the time

 --- end-column ---